BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 ## Attack Surface 4: ThingSpeak MQTT Broker
 - TR 64 : MT-01 **[done]**

 	- Strong password policies

-In order to publish or subscribe to an MQTT broker, the client has to provide generated strong username and password for authentication and authorization.
+In order for a client to publish or subscribe to an MQTT broker, the client has to provide generated strong username and password for authentication and authorization.

 - TR 64 : NP-04 **[done]**